How To Open Your Own Bar: 11 Steps To Starting A Successful Bar Or Sports Pub

 Lines Of Credit

 A more traditional financing option is a flexible line of credit.
-The one drawback with a line of credit is that business performance is typically a qualifying factor.
-If you haven’t made any sales, you won’t qualify, so this isn’t a good financial option if you’re not in business yet.
+A line of credit is a revolving account, so money becomes available to draw again as you repay the lender.
+A line of credit can be used to purchase supplies and inventory, cover an emergency, or cover payroll or daily operational expenses.
+The one drawback is that business performance is typically a qualifying factor.
+If you haven’t made any sales, you won’t qualify, so this funding option only becomes available with time (often six months or so).

 Recommended Option: Fundbox

+You may qualify to receive a line of credit of up to $150,000 through Fundbox.
+Fundbox lines of credit have no restrictions and can be used to cover any business expense.
 The Fundbox application process takes just minutes, and it’s easy to qualify.
 The lender focuses on the performance of your business — not your business or personal credit history — so even borrowers with credit challenges can qualify.
-You do, however, have to meet the following requirements:

-- Own a U.S.-based business
+- Own a US-based business

 - Have a business checking account

-- At least $50,000 in annual revenue
+- At least $100,000 in annual revenue

 Business Credit Cards